ericf/open-marriage/README.md

 ours, I thought it would be nice to share what I built and open source our marriage [website].

+It should be obvious that this project is for a *very specific wedding*, my wedding, and it probably won't work well for your wedding (unless you and your fiancé are named Leslie and Eric).
+But hey, if you're building a website for your wedding you can use this project as the high bar of excellence :)

 Built With
 ----------